 ha-DUD e-KHAD t’-ay-NEEM to-VOT m’-OD kit-ay-NAY ha-ba-ku-ROT v’-ha-DUD e-KHAD t’-ay-NEEM ra-OT m’-OD a-SHER lo tay-a-KHAL-nah may-RO-a

-ב הַדּוּד אֶחָד תְּאֵנִים טֹבוֹת מְאֹד כִּתְאֵנֵי הַבַּכֻּרוֹת וְהַדּוּד אֶחָד תְּאֵנִים רָעוֹת מְאֹד אֲשֶׁר לֹא תֵאָכַלְנָה מֵרֹעַ.
+ב הַדּוּד אֶחָד תְּאֵנִים טֹבוֹת מְאֹד כִּתְאֵנֵי הַבַּכֻּרוֹת וְהַדּוּד אֶחָד תְּאֵנִים רָעוֹת מְאֹד אֲשֶׁר לֹא־תֵאָכַלְנָה מֵרֹעַ׃

-24:2 One basket had very good figs, like the figs that are first-ripe
+24:2 One basket contained very good figs

-After the captivity of the ruling classes in 597 BCE, Jeremiah is shown a vision of two baskets of figs: one basket has ripe and good figs, the other has rotten figs that can not be eaten.
-Until this time, exile from the Land of Israel, the source of all goodness and blessing, was considered the worst punishment possible for the Jews.
-Those people who remained thought they had been spared, while those who were exiled thought that God had abandoned them.
-Jeremiah explains that in reality the opposite is true; those in exile will rediscover the ways of the Lord and return (the ripe figs), while those who remain in the land will eventually be destroyed (the bad figs).
-The fig is one of the seven agricultural species that the Bible says are special products of the Land of Israel (Deuteronomy 8:8).
-The use of the fig specifically in this metaphor is significant as the Bible also uses the imagery of a fig tree to denote peace and prosperity in the Land of Israel (I Kings 5:5).Comment
+After the captivity of the ruling classes in 597 BCE, Yirmiyahu is shown a vision of two baskets of figs: one basket has good, ripe figs, the other has rotten figs that cannot be eaten.
+Until this time, exile from the Land of Israel, the source of all goodness and blessing, was considered the worst possible punishment.
+Those who remained thought they had been spared, while those who were exiled thought that Hashem had abandoned them.
+Yirmiyahu explains that in reality, the opposite is true; those in exile will rediscover the ways of God and return (represented in the image by the ripe figs), while those who remain in the land (the bad figs) will eventually be destroyed.
+The use of the fig, one of the seven agricultural species unique to Eretz Yisrael, is significant in this metaphor, as the Bible also uses the image of a fig tree to denote peace and prosperity in the land (see I Kings 5:5).Comment

-ג וַיֹּאמֶר יְהוָה אֵלַי מָה אַתָּה רֹאֶה יִרְמְיָהוּ וָאֹמַר תְּאֵנִים הַתְּאֵנִים הַטֹּבוֹת טֹבוֹת מְאֹד וְהָרָעוֹת רָעוֹת מְאֹד אֲשֶׁר לֹא תֵאָכַלְנָה מֵרֹעַ.
+ג וַיֹּאמֶר יְהֹוָה אֵלַי מָה־אַתָּה רֹאֶה יִרְמְיָהוּ וָאֹמַר תְּאֵנִים הַתְּאֵנִים הַטֹּבוֹת טֹבוֹת מְאֹד וְהָרָעוֹת רָעוֹת מְאֹד אֲשֶׁר לֹא־תֵאָכַלְנָה מֵרֹעַ׃

-ד וַיְהִי דְבַר יְהוָה אֵלַי לֵאמֹר.
+ד וַיְהִי דְבַר־יְהֹוָה אֵלַי לֵאמֹר׃

-ו וְשַׂמְתִּי עֵינִי עֲלֵיהֶם לְטוֹבָה וַהֲשִׁבֹתִים עַל הָאָרֶץ הַזֹּאת וּבְנִיתִים וְלֹא אֶהֱרֹס וּנְטַעְתִּים וְלֹא אֶתּוֹשׁ.
+ו וְשַׂמְתִּי עֵינִי עֲלֵיהֶם לְטוֹבָה וַהֲשִׁבֹתִים עַל־הָאָרֶץ הַזֹּאת וּבְנִיתִים וְלֹא אֶהֱרֹס וּנְטַעְתִּים וְלֹא אֶתּוֹשׁ׃

-ז וְנָתַתִּי לָהֶם לֵב לָדַעַת אֹתִי כִּי אֲנִי יְהוָה וְהָיוּ לִי לְעָם וְאָנֹכִי אֶהְיֶה לָהֶם לֵאלֹהִים כִּי יָשֻׁבוּ אֵלַי בְּכָל לִבָּם.
+ז וְנָתַתִּי לָהֶם לֵב לָדַעַת אֹתִי כִּי אֲנִי יְהֹוָה וְהָיוּ־לִי לְעָם וְאָנֹכִי אֶהְיֶה לָהֶם לֵאלֹהִים כִּי־יָשֻׁבוּ אֵלַי בְּכָל־לִבָּם׃

-ט וּנְתַתִּים לזועה (לְזַעֲוָה) לְרָעָה לְכֹל מַמְלְכוֹת הָאָרֶץ לְחֶרְפָּה וּלְמָשָׁל לִשְׁנִינָה וְלִקְלָלָה בְּכָל הַמְּקֹמוֹת אֲשֶׁר אַדִּיחֵם שָׁם.
+ט וּנְתַתִּים לזועה [לְזַעֲוָה] לְרָעָה לְכֹל מַמְלְכוֹת הָאָרֶץ לְחֶרְפָּה וּלְמָשָׁל לִשְׁנִינָה וְלִקְלָלָה בְּכָל־הַמְּקֹמוֹת אֲשֶׁר־אַדִּיחֵם שָׁם׃